1. In Person Services

 B. If you have been infected with COVID-19 or have had close contact with an ill individual with the above symptoms, do not attend services for at least two weeks after last contact with this individual.
 All these cases will be evaluated on a case-by-case basis by R. Cohen in consultation with medical professionals before one is allowed to attend services.

-C. One may not have traveled by plane or undertaken any activity in which you had close contact with unmasked individuals in a high risk setting in the past 14 days.
+C. Unless you re fully vaccinated, one may not have traveled by plane or undertaken any activity in which you had close contact with unmasked individuals in a high risk setting in the past 14 days.

 D. Those over the age of 65 or in a high-risk group (i.e. diabetic, high blood pressure, heart or lung disease, or other underlying health condition, etc.) must consult with their physician AND R. Cohen in order to attend.